-- 1.9.
+1.9.
 This Safety Guide provides guidance on the design, implementation, qualification, and documentation of I&C systems important to safety in nuclear power plants to achieve compliance with IAEA SSR 2/1, Ref.
 [1].
-This Safety Guide also discusses certain I&C specific issues which are relevant to implementing the recommendations of certain other Safety Guides, such as those which cover management systems, commissioning, installation, operation, and operating limits and conditions. - 1.10.
+This Safety Guide also discusses certain I&C specific issues which are relevant to implementing the recommendations of certain other Safety Guides, such as those which cover management systems, commissioning, installation, operation, and operating limits and conditions.
+For such cases, this Safety Guide identifies relevant sections of these other safety guides that are being addressed.

+1.10.
 The guidance applies to all I&C equipment from the sensors to the devices which actuate and control mechanical equipment.
+It covers for example:

+- Sensors,

-It covers for example: - Sensors, - Actuator controls, - Equipment for automatic and manual control of plant equipment, - Operator interfaces.
+- Actuator controls,

+- Equipment for automatic and manual control of plant equipment,

+• Operator interfaces.

-- 1.11.
-The guide also applies to means for implementing I&C equipment such as: - Computer systems, - Software, - Devices that are programed using Hardware Description Languages (e.g., field programmable gate arrays), and - Industrial digital devices of limited functionality. - 1.12.
+1.11.
+The guide also applies to means for implementing I&C equipment such as:

+- Computer systems and associated communication systems, - Software, - Devices that are programed using Hardware Description Languages (e.g., field programmable gate arrays), and - Industrial digital devices of limited functionality.

+1.12.
 This safety guide does not give recommendations for support features of I&C systems such as cooling, lubrication, and energy supply.
 Recommendations for electrical energy supply are given in DS-430, Ref.
 [9].
-Recommendations for other support features are to be given in a new safety guide on the topic of auxiliary systems. - 1.13.
+Recommendations for other support features are to be given in a new safety guide on the topic of auxiliary systems.

+1.13.
 Although this safety guide covers certain aspects of human factors and computer security as they relate to I&C, it is not a comprehensive guide on these domains.
 The intent in this guide is to identify major interfaces with the human factors and computer security activities and to give recommendations on I&C design features that affect these topics.
 Example of human factors and computer security topics not covered in this guide include: computerised operating procedures, and information technology security.
-More detailed information on computer security is available in the IAEA Nuclear Security Series documents. - 1.14.
+More detailed information on computer security is available in the IAEA Nuclear Security Series documents Ref NSS17.

+1.14.
 The guidance applies to the design of I&C systems for new plants, modification of existing plants, and to the modernization of the I&C of existing plants.
 The IAEA safety guide NS-G-2.3, Ref.
-10 deals with plant modification.
-The overlap of this guide with NS-G-2.3 is minimized. - 1.15.
+[10] deals with plant modification.
+The overlap of this guide with NS-G-2.3 is minimized.

+1.15.
 The IAEA Safety Glossary defines I&C systems important to safety as those I&C systems that are part of a safety group and also those I&C systems whose malfunction or failure could lead to radiation exposure of site personnel or members of the public.
 Section 5 further discusses the term 'important to safety' and other safety classification terminology.
-Examples of I&C systems to which this guide may apply include: - Reactor protection systems, - Reactor control, reactivity control, and their monitoring systems, - Systems to monitor and control reactor cooling, - Systems to monitor and control emergency power supplies, - Systems to monitor and control containment isolation. - Accident monitoring instrumentation, - Effluent monitoring systems, and
+Examples of I&C systems to which this guide may apply include:

+- Reactor protection systems, - Reactor control, reactivity control, and their monitoring systems, - Systems to monitor and control reactor cooling, - Systems to monitor and control emergency power supplies, - Systems to monitor and control containment isolation, - Accident monitoring instrumentation,